 The problem, when we adopt a negative – and inaccurate – self-concept of ourselves, is that we tend to get stuck there.
 Partly because when an individual with a negative self-image has a successful experience, they respond to it very differently than someone with a more positive self-image.
 Specifically, they have difficulty taking in the success and using that new data to revise their self-image upwards.
-Instead, they tend to reject the feedback, chalking it up to a fluke, or people just being nice, and so on.
+Instead, they tend to reject the feedback, chalking it up to a fluke, or people just being nice, feeling bad for them, and so on.

-So our self-concept stays skewed in the negative direction.
+So their self-concept stays skewed in the negative direction.
 And when we believe that we’re not good at something (even when the truth is that we do have the requisite ability), we’re likely to experience more anxiety, and make attempts to avoid the thing we think we’re bad at (which gives us fewer opportunities to practice and get better at it, which means we stay bad and create a self-fulfilling prophecy).

 We might also engage in self-handicapping (like not really studying diligently for a test because we think we’re not going to do well anyway – another self-fulfilling cycle).
 We are likely to give up sooner too when we face the inevitable speed bump.

 So at the end of the day, our negative self-concept gets in the way of us becoming who we really are.
 Of doing more public speaking.
 Or running a marathon.
-Or starting an ice cream cronut sandwich business.
+Or starting an ice cream cronut4 sandwich business.
 Or taking on more performance opportunities and going into them with more confidence.